kadet1090/KeyLighter/readme.md

 pre > span.variable { color: #F7750D; }
 ```
 #### Your own?
-You can always write your own Formatter and use it for outputting data,
-I will describe writing formatters on wiki soon™.
+It's easy to write your own formatters.
+Documentation coming soon.

 ### Context sensitive
-Some of tokens are valid in some contexts, some not.
+Some of tokens are valid in some contexts, some are not.
 This library
 is context sensitive and you can define when they are valid.

-In this case context mean just "inside of other token",
+In this case, context mean just "inside of other token",
 for example lets assume that `string` token is defined
-as everything from " to next " and `keyword` is
+as everything from " to the next " and `keyword` is
 defined as 'sit' substring.

 ```js